ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0902 > Added additional stylesheet and js script from the css_js.txt file in the _Layout.cshtml file.

 0905 > Added a dropdown  in View/Shared/_Layout.cshtml file.

+0907 > Changed DropDown to Content Management and ran the website to see the changes.